NervzZ/Designing-learning-tools-project/README.md

     * Once you're done adding what you wanted for your next commit, use `git commit -m {message}` where `{message}` is simply a short description of what has changed with this commit.
     * To push your commits to the branch (both locally and remote) you can now do `git push`.
 5. Once you pushed all your changes and you're done with the branch, head over to the repo and make the pull request to merge your changes to `main`.
 Also consider deleting the branch (also locally) before it gets annoying to nagivate when using `git branch`.

+NOTE: Use `git restore {path to file}` to roll-back the changes you made to a file and restore it back to the latest unchanged state known to your branch.<br>

 **Important:**<br>
 If the remote branch is more up to date than your local one, you simply do `git pull` to update your local branch.
-Always do so when needed.<br>
+Always do so when needed.<br><br>
 If `main` got updated while you were working on a branch not yet finished and for some reason you need the new changes of main, you can use `git rebase main` from your current branch and then `git push --force`.<br>
 Be very cautious with doing this and consider asking before attempting it if unsure.